BobTheZombie/LPM.Org/README.md

 - **.lpmbuild scripts** for reproducible package builds and a `build` command to package staged roots.

+## Documentation

+The new [Technical How-To](docs/TECHNICAL-HOWTO.md) walks through every end-user command in depth, including configuration, repository management, package workflows, snapshotting, verification, and package creation.
+Refer to it whenever you need detailed examples or flag reference material.

 ## Command line interface

 `lpm` uses sub‑commands.
 Each command listed below shows its required arguments and optional flags.

 - `lpm setup` – launch the interactive first-run configuration wizard.
 The wizard also runs automatically the first time `lpm` starts if `/etc/lpm/lpm.conf` is missing.
+- `lpm clean` – purge cached package blobs from `${XDG_CACHE_HOME:-~/.cache}/lpm`.

 ### Repository management